-The country’s national air pollution action plans have brought significant reductions in pollution levels and associated health risks.
+National air pollution action plans devised by China have seen significant reductions in pollution levels and associated health risks.

-China lifted millions out of poverty like no other country on the planet did.
-The price of that economic progress is its smog-choked air that caused a public health crisis killing more than 1.1 million people every year.
-It also proved costly for the nation as the economy suffered an annual loss of $37bn due to pollution-induced crop failure.
+China has lifted millions out of poverty like no other country on the planet.
+The price of that economic progress is demonstrated in the air pollution that has caused a public health crisis, killing more than 1.1 million people every year.
+It has also proved costly for the nation as the economy suffers an annual loss of $37 billion due to pollution-induced crop failure.

-The government also introduced aggressive afforestation and reforestation programmes like the great green wall and planting more than 35bn trees across 12 Chinese provinces.
-With investments of over $100bn in such programmes, China’s forestry expenditure per hectare exceeded that of the US and Europe and became three times higher than the global average.
+The government also introduced aggressive afforestation and reforestation programmes like the Great Green Wall and planted more than 35 billion trees across 12 provinces.
+With investments of over $100 billion in such programmes, China’s forestry expenditure per hectare exceeded that of the US and Europe and became three times higher than the global average.

 The Air Pollution Action Plan released in September 2013 became China’s most influential environmental policy.
 It helped the nation to make significant improvements in its air quality between 2013 and 2017, reducing PM2.5 levels (atmospheric particulate matter) by 33% in Beijing and 15% in the Pearl River Delta.
 In Beijing, this meant reducing PM2.5 levels from 89.5µg/m³ (micrograms per cubic metre) down to 60.
 The city achieved an annual average PM2.5 level of 58µg/m³– a drop of 35%.